 There are six regional accrediting organizations recognized by the U.S. Department of Education and the Council for Higher Education Accreditation.
 All use a rigorous set of criteria to determine whether or not an educational institution is providing uniform, high-quality education.
 If the university meets the accrediting organization’s standards, the organization grants accreditation.
 To maintain the accreditation, universities must maintain their standards.
 When choosing a university for a doctorate, be sure you choose one that’s been accredited by one of the six regional accreditors.

 You may know what field you want to study, but do you know exactly what kind of doctorate you want to earn?
 In many fields, you can choose between a Doctor of Philosophy (PhD) degree path or a professional doctoral degree path.
-If you’re asking “What is a PhD exactly?” and “What is a doctoral degree exactly?” you may want to spend some time learning the differences and deciding whether you want the more academic approach of a PhD or the more professional approach of a doctoral degree.
+If you’re asking “What is a PhD exactly?” and “What is a professional doctorate exactly?” you may want to spend some time learning the differences and deciding whether you want the more academic approach of a PhD or the more practical approach of a professional doctorate.
 Then, you need to make sure all the universities on your list offer your preferred degree.

 Once you’ve used degree offerings to narrow your list, it’s time to dig deeper.
 Which universities have specific courses that fit well with your interests?
 Which programs have a history of conducting research into the areas of your field that excite you most?
 Which programs are most likely to support a dissertation or doctoral study focused on your specific passion?
 Examining doctoral programs closely can help you determine which program will best meet your needs.